mozilla/data-docs/src/cookbooks/operational_monitoring.md

 ### `[alerts]` Section

-Different types of alerts can be defined for probes:
+Different types of alerts can be defined for metrics:

 ```toml
 [alerts]